larsoliverdam/nmit/_pages/PRJ70x.md

 permalink: /PRJ70x/
 image: b&w.jpg
 ---
+#### The PRJ70x Class Blog
+<small>February 2020</small>

+This is the new RES701 Class Blog Space, built for ongoing communications during the course.
+Moodle will act as the static course place holder for assignments, drop-boxes, etc.
+We are also in the process of building a new public site/platform to connect employers and students for work placements, job opportunities, etc. There will also be information for employers - and other interested parties - regarding placement procedures, previous projects...
+During this transition there might still be some interesting and/or relevant information on the [Old PRJ70x blog](https://prj701.wordpress.com/)

+#### Welcome to Semester 2, 2020
+<small>July 20 2020</small>

+Welcome to semester 2, 2020.
+I am Lars, and I will be the coordinator for the Project Paper.

+We are having our first session for student new to the paper on Thursday, 23rd of July, 1 pm - 3 pm in A215.
+Everyone who currently enrolled in PRJ701/702 and/or already working on a project should attend, so we are sure that all project students meet and share information, questions and experiences.

+The way the information for this course is organised, is that corse descriptions, assessment schedules, assessment guidelines, drop boxes, etc. – in short all static official information – is sitting on the Moodle Site.
+This Jekyll blog is our dynamic communication interface – including tips, links, guides and information about previous projects.

+Please take time to have a good read through the course documents.
+The course can appear complicated at first sight – so it is important that you get an overview of the structure before we meet.

+Warm regards, Lars

 #### Information for Employers

 [Information about work placements](https://docs.google.com/document/d/14qwiR31bcNPN71qNiiP12vGPh1oDoaAcJSpzzCGkW34/edit?usp=sharing) – brief description of work placement procedures and expectations